-The Company's SCR is calculated using a partial internal model, defined as using a combination of internal model and standard formula approaches to calculate solvency capital requirements for different components of the business.
-The partial internal model has been designed to accurately model the capital requirements of the Company's various lines of business, allowing for differing risk profiles.
-The partial internal model outputs are used in day-to-day risk management and business decisions in the Company.
+The Company's SCR is calculated using a Partial Internal Model, defined as using a combination of Internal Model (IM) and standard formula approaches to calculate solvency capital requirements for different components of the business.
+The Partial Internal Model has been designed to accurately model the capital requirements of the Company's various lines of business, allowing for differing risk profiles.
+The Partial Internal Model outputs are used in day-to-day risk management and business decisions in the Company.